dagger/dagger/docs/current/cookbook.md

 ### Docker Engine

-The following code shows different ways to integrate with the Docker Engine.

-#### Connecting to Docker Engine on the host

-This shows how to connect to a Docker Engine on the host machine, by mounting the Docker unix socket into a container, and running the `docker` CLI.
+The following code listing shows how to connect to a Docker Engine on the host machine, by mounting the Docker UNIX socket into a container, and running the `docker` CLI.

 <Tabs groupId="language">
 <TabItem value="Go">